Metal finishers helping each other -- No cost, No registration, No damn popups

 January 11, 2021

 A. Hi Steven.
-50 years ago your question would probably have been answerable ... we could have talked about getting the blackening off of the oil-rubbed bronze, the tarnishing to be witnessed on the satin nickel, and how to remove chrome and then the underlying nickel from that one.
-But today things are high technology, and finish names reveal only the general look that is claimed, not the actual metals.
-Although chrome plating is still almost always considered a final finish, it's possible today that even the chrome plated fixture has received a radiation-cured or other high-tech clear coat.
+50 years ago your question would probably have been answerable ... we could have talked about getting the blackening off of the oil-rubbed bronze, or stripping the satin nickel, and how to remove chrome plating and then the underlying nickel.
+But today things are high tech, and finish names reveal only the general "look" that is claimed, not the actual metals.
+Although chrome plating is a final finish, it's possible that even the chrome plated fixture received a radiation-cured or other high-tech clear coat on it.

-Today I'd probably say sand blast the finish off and it doesn't much matter which one it was :-)
+Today I'd probably say sand blast the finish off and it won't much matter which one it was :-)

 Luck & Regards,